 - Tamarind paste is also easily purchased at supermarkets and Asian grocers in Australia.
 I have seen it in supermarkets for years.

-- Kaffir limes are easily purchased at your local Asian grocer, farmers market, or sometimes even supermarket.
+- Makrut limes are easily purchased at your local Asian grocer, farmers market, or sometimes even supermarket.
 In Melbourne, I recommend Minh Phat in Abbotsford, and the farmers market in Abbotsford on Saturdays.
 My grocer tells me that they’re seasonal to summer in Melbourne, but I often see them floating around in the cooler months.
 I buy them whenever I see them, freeze them, and microplane the frozen zest straight into dishes.

 - I HIGHLY recommend finding Thai Basil and Vietnamese mint.
 They essentially make the dish.
-Like kaffir limes, they can be found at Asian Grocers, good quality greengrocers, and some supermarkets.
+Like makrut limes, they can be found at Asian Grocers, good quality greengrocers, and some supermarkets.
 If you really can’t find them, coriander or mint would be a reasonable stand in.

 - If you are cooking for someone with a nut allergy, you can omit the peanuts.
 Make sure you use vegetable based oil rather than peanut, if this is the case.